 Dogs are always susceptible when it comes to cancer and it may be difficult to notice, especially when you are not careful.
 Hemangiosarcoma, or HAS, is a type of cancer that affects dogs in most instances.
-The cancer usually develops in the endothelial cells (cells that form in the blood vessels) forming an aggressive and infectious tumor in the area that it affects, except in cases where it affects the skin.
-Since the cancer develops in cells that form part of the blood vessels, the tumors that develop as a result are always filled with blood.
+Cancer usually develops in the endothelial cells (cells that form in the blood vessels) forming an aggressive and infectious tumor in the area that it affects, except in cases where it affects the skin.
+Since cancer develops in cells that form part of the blood vessels, the tumors that develop as a result are always filled with blood.

 When the tumor ruptures there can be internal bleeding in the affected area, which can lead to further complications.
 In critical situations, it may even result in the death of the dog.
 In most cases the disease is incurable and the end result, especially in cases where the cancer is discovered in its late stages, is death.
 An early diagnosis can help the chances of the dog living longer.

 Hemangiosarcoma can occur in different organs including the skin.
 The most common organs that are affected include the spleen, the liver, and the tongue.
 The most affected organ is usually the liver or the spleen.
-The disease may even spread to other areas of the body such as the brain, heart, lungs, skeletal muscles or even the kidneys.
+The disease may even spread to other areas of the body such as the brain, heart, lungs, skeletal muscles, or even the kidneys.

 Dogs that are middle-aged and particular breeds are more susceptible to the disease, regardless of sex.
 Some specific types of dogs that are more likely to contract the disease include German Shepards, Skye Terriers, Portuguese Water Dogs, and Golden Retrievers.
 The classification of the cancer is dependent on the particular area that it affects.
 The cancer is classified into dermal, hypodermal, subcutaneous, and visceral.
 Subcutaneous being the least aggressive and visceral being the most aggressive.